Recently I had a chat with a full-time working mum. It went like this:

 Her: “I wish I didn’t have to work full-time.
 I wish I could be with my kids more during the week but we need the money.
 We just can’t afford for me not to work full-time.
 But at least I’m getting paid for my time.
 So many of my part-time working mum friends end up working on their days off.
 But they refuse to go full-time or increase their days because they want the flexibility that part-time gives.”

 And there it is.

 Mothers working part-time jobs are bloody appreciative of having the ‘opportunity’ to balance their lives – even if we don’t always do this.
-And this is why if you employ one of these types, you are scoring as an employer.
+But are they as appreciated by employers as they should be?